- Health & Nursing Programs

 The ability to perform under pressure in stressful and emergency situations is a quality essential to surgical technologists.
 A stable temperament, a strong sense of responsibility, considerable patience and concern for order are required.
 Manual dexterity and physical stamina are vital.
 They must be able to work quickly, but accurately, and oriented to detail, yet able to integrate a number of activities according to priority.
 They must be keenly sensitive to the needs of the patient as well as to the needs of the members of the surgical team.

-EFSC's Surgical Technology A.S. degree is a limited access program with a special application process.
+EFSC's Surgical Technology Services A.S. degree is a limited access program with a special application process.
 The Central Sterile Processing Technologist College Credit Certificate is also earned as an embedded part of this program.

 Click topics for more program information.